 Hyatt Centric South Beach, Miami Beach, FL

 This white hot Miami hotel is the place to rest your head if you both appreciate little comforts in a more contemporary setting.
 With floor-to-ceiling picture windows, the rooms here are sleek and have an indoor/outdoor feel thanks to the property’s dramatic Atlantic Ocean and skyline views, which means you can enjoy the gorgeous SoBe setting without ever leaving your room.
-When you do decide to depart the love nest, the third-floor private sundeck and pool has private cabanas for canoodling couples, and the rooftop restaurant—DECK Sixteen—has elevated Spanish-Mediterranean grub, a sexy white peach sangria, and sunset views.
+When you do decide to depart the love nest, the third-floor private sundeck and pool have private cabanas for canoodling couples, and the rooftop restaurant—DECK Sixteen—has elevated Spanish-Mediterranean grub, a sexy white peach sangria, and sunset views.

 Ritz-Carlton Philadelphia, Philadelphia, PA